CEatBTU/FGPU/project_vivado/README.md

 5. Go to interface options and inside flow control select: "Nonblocking"
 6. Select Ok and when prompted, select "Generate" to start the OOC synthesis.

+For each case, vivado will output two files with the same name.
+We need the one that weihts less.
+All these files must be copied into RTL/floating_point of the current repostory.